hunter-young/url-checker/README.md

 	```
     docker run -p 80:80 url-checker:demo
     ```
-6. Navigate to <http://localhost> and login with the admin username and password set in the .env file
+6. Navigate to <http://localhost> and login with the admin username and password set in the .env file.
+You may view the API documentation at <http://localhost/docs#/>

 ## Manual Build on Your Local Machine